 Trends and Threats

 Unfortunately for Andinobates cassidyhornae, its preferred range, from 1800 - 2059 m, has been severely degraded due to intensive agriculture.
 As a result of this severe forest degradation, Andinobates cassidyhornae is limited to a minor fraction of the available habitat.
 What available forest there is has been contaminated by pesticides, herbicides, and soil degradation which is also caused by agriculture and cattle grazing.
 The small distribution caused by disturbance of the forests it lives in is just one of the threats; massive smuggling also known as the illegal pet market poses another threat to the species.
-Currently there is an ongoing conservation project that involves the local community and The Hummingbird Conservancy (THC) foundation who aim to increase the percentage of protected conservation areas (Amezquita et al. 2013).
+Currently there is an ongoing conservation project that involves the local community and The Hummingbird Conservancy (THC) foundation, which aim to increase the percentage of protected conservation areas (Amezquita et al. 2013).

 Relation to Humans